 The pits, stems, and leaves of cherries all contain cyanide, which is toxic and can cause poisoning in dogs if consumed in large quantities.

 Although the amount of cyanide in one or two cherries probably isn’t enough to do serious damage, there’s no need to risk poisoning when there are plenty of alternatives to cherries that can provide the same health benefits your dog might get from them.

 Cherry pits are also a problem for dogs, as they can cause intestinal obstruction.
 This is the most common problem dogs have when eating cherries, and it’s a serious issue that can lead to some nasty complications.

 Even if the pit is not eaten, cherry fruit can lead to gastrointestinal upset in dogs.

 What About Maraschino Cherries, Cherries Without Pits, Or Cherry Flavored Foods?

-What Should You Do If Your Dog Eats A Cherry?
+What Should You Do If Your Dog Eats Cherries?

 What kinds of fruit do you like to give your dog instead of cherries?
+Do you ever share healthy snacks with your pooch?
 Let us know in the comments below!